AdobeDocs/campaign.en/help/v8/send/sms/smpp-external-account.md

 Adobe Campaign uses the SMPP protocol to send SMS to a service provider.

->[!IMPORTANT]
->
->Adobe Campaign supports the SMPP protocol version 3.4.

 The SMS connector in Adobe Campaign provides many options to adapt its behavior in order to be compatible with most SMPP providers, who tend to deviate a bit from the official specification.

 >[!IMPORTANT]
 >
+>* Adobe Campaign supports the SMPP protocol version 3.4.
+>
->Setting up a connection to a new provider may require some technical skills, knowledge of TCP, binary, hexadecimal representation and text encodings.
+>* Setting up a connection to a new provider may require some technical skills, knowledge of TCP, binary, hexadecimal representation and text encodings.
 It will also require active cooperation with the provider.

 The network equipment on the SMS service provider side is often called the SMSC.